visol/ext-votable/README.md

 Votable
 =======

 Versatile and pluggable Voting system.
-Declare a content type to be votable in your `ext_tables`, create a content element votable on a page, fine tune the CSS file and your Frontend Users can vote...
+Tell what content type are votable, install the plugin on a page and your Frontend Users can start voting...

-User can vote for something:
+After the User has **authenticated** himself, he can see something like:

 ![alt text](https://raw.githubusercontent.com/visol/ext-votable/master/Documentation/Frontend-01.png)